 When you suffer from bad knees, it can be difficult to find an exercise you can enjoy.
 The last thing you want is to feel like you’re making things worse.
 However, there are plenty of knee strengthening exercises you can do to help develop the muscles around the joint, which will help prevent injury by reducing stress on the knee.

-Stationary bikes are an excellent option if you want to work out from home, as they provide several mental and physical health benefits.
-The best exercise bikes for bad knees are those that allow you to adjust the settings to fit your body perfectly.
+First off, stationary bikes are an excellent option if you want to work out from home, as they provide several mental and physical health benefits.
+The best exercise bikes for bad knees are those that allow you to adjust the settings to fit your body perfectly; you’re looking for a model that offers flexibility.

 We take a look at some of the top bikes available on the market for those suffering from bad knees.